 How many credits should I take?

 First-term students normally take 14-18 credits; 7-9 credits in each 7-week block.
 This summer, with the information that you provide on the registration form, we will aim to enroll you in a well balanced course schedule, taking into account class meeting times, workload, and variety.
 All first-year students will be placed in a one-credit First-Year Forum advising course, which is a year-long interdisciplinary course that all first-year students take to orient them to a Bennington education, prepare them for the Plan, and help them understand the resource and supports at the College.
-During New Student Orientation all students will have the opportunity to speak with their faculty advisor about their course schedule and the opportunities and challenges involved in taking anywhere from 14 to 18 credits in their first term.
+Before classes begin all students will have the opportunity to speak with their faculty advisor about their course schedule and the opportunities and challenges involved in taking anywhere from 14 to 18 credits in their first term.

 There are SO many classes that interest me!

 We feel you!
 Bennington’s curriculum is truly special.
 That said, we ask incoming students to refrain from taking more than 18 credits in the first term.
 In future terms, you will be able to take additional credits should you want to do so, but new students typically take no more than 18 credits.
 With permission, transfer students may be able to take up to 20 credits.

 As your classes progress you will realize the amount and level of work required, you will understand why we impose this limit and why most students in later terms hold to it.
 An upper-class student once advised incoming students to take fewer credits but to see how far they could go into each of their courses through engagement with the course reading list, discussions, independent research, and supplemental materials available from the faculty upon request.
 This, right here, is the essence of a Bennington student and a Bennington education.

 Can I take fewer credits?